MitudruDutta/step-into-dl/Getting Started/README.md

 ## 3. Neural Network Architectures & Use Cases

-Just as buildings use different materials (wood, metal, concrete), neural networks use different architectures tailored to specific types of data[cite: 27, 32, 33].
+Just as buildings use different materials (wood, metal, concrete), neural networks use different architectures tailored to specific types of data.
+Each architecture has unique strengths that make it ideal for particular problem domains.

 ### 🚀 Popular Architectures
 1.  **Feed Forward Neural Network (FNN)**: The simplest architecture, where data moves in one direction.